Happyr/developer.happyr.com/_posts/2019-06-24-symfony-messenger-on-aws-lambda.md

                         Topic: arn:aws:sns:eu-central-1:123456789:my_sns_topic
 {% endhighlight %}

-This will invoke a a script att `bin/consumer` for every message pushed to "my_sns_topic".
+This will invoke a script at `bin/consumer` for every message pushed to "my_sns_topic".
 The job of this script is to read the SNS event and give it back to the SNS transformer.

 Lets start by defining the `bin/consume` script: